Akiki Nyabongo: Writings and research

-Religious Syncretism in Africa Answers Back
+Religious syncretism in Africa Answers Back

 Religious syncretism, the incorporation of two unrelated religious practices (e.g., rituals) into one coherent system, was a significant theme evident throughout Africa Answers Back in describing the merging of Christian and African religious systems in Uganda.
 This theory is symbolized early in the novel when the chief names his son, the novel's main character Abala Stanley Mujungu.
 "Abala" was a traditional Ugandan name, whereas Stanley stemmed from the chief's fondness for a Christian missionary named Stanley.

-However, Akiki believed that "religious syncretism is an African phenomenon that is here to stay as Africans have not yet completely embraced Christianity."
-In other words, the practices in Ugandan culture have not departed from their traditional ways of life.
-Although to some extent, significant aspects of Ugandan life, like childbirth, marriage, and death burial, have witnessed tremendous Christian influences, this African system has not been submerged by the foreign religion, thus making it a hybrid of traditional religions intertwining alongside Christian practices.

 Reception of Africa Answers Back

 Africa Answers Back is one of the first English novels with an African-informed perspective on colonial narratives.
 The novel is considered a "foundational text of postcolonial African literature" by critiquing the then cultural and racial stereotypes circulating academia and society.

 Despite praise from the literary world, Nyabongo encounters criticism for this novel.
 Literary scholar Martina Kopf claimed that Nyabongo took an approach similar to the colonial institutions he criticized.
 She focused on the medical scene, where the injured man was not included in the conversation about his medical treatment.
 Instead, the chief took a top-down approach, using assumptions and biases to inform his decision-making on behalf of his villagers, similar to the arbitrary decision-making of colonial institutions.
 Moreover, Nyabongo's use of 'savage' throughout the novel left scholars like Mahruba T. Mowtushi questioning the negative connotations of locals in contrast to the 'civilized' society.

 The scholar Danson Sylvester Kahyana provided a comprehensive review of the novel.
 He focused on the medical scene and argued that Akiki Nyabongo's advocacy of introducing Western medicine showcased his particular belief in the Western culture's positive impacts on African living standards.
 Yet, the anti-colonial novelist primarily sees Western education as a challenge to the survival of African norms, customs, and beliefs operating for centuries.